GHOST-Aram/mongoose-models-with-types/READM.md

 ### b).
 Create a Schema for the Vehicle model.
 In the previous section, we defined a schema that dictates what data members should exist in the schema.
 In this step we create an instace of `Schema` class that implements the `Ivehicle` interface.

-To create create an new vehicle schema, we need to import the `Schema` constructor from `mongoose` as follows:
+To create create an new vehicle schema, we need to import the `Schema` constructor from Mongoose as follows:

 ```
 import { Schema } from "mongoose"